 Certificates are a powerful motivator for many employees, and they’re required for many healthcare training courses.
 Checking your LMS reports for how many certificates were earned—and by whom—can help you make sure you’re reaching your objectives.

-With the work it takes to implement a training program, it can be difficult to find time and resources to evaluate the effectiveness of it.
+With the work it takes to implement a training program, it can be difficult to find time and resources to evaluate its effectiveness.
 By ignoring how well (or poorly) your training program is engaging participants and making a difference in their work, you could be wasting time and money.

 A learner satisfaction survey, even a simple one, can help you gather data on how much your participants value the training.
 Higher satisfaction equals higher engagement and success overall.

-Some basic satisfaction questions you can add into your evaluations are:
+Some basic satisfaction questions you can add to your evaluations are:

 - The facilitator answered all my questions.